 The BBFC has been nominated by Government as the new notification regulator for online porn.
 Their job will be to find sites that don't have age verification in place, and notify them that they need to become compliant.
 If the site doesn't

-the non-compliant website.
-If the ancillary service providers also refuse to co-operate, the BBFC's final recourse is to notify Internet Service Providers and get them to refuse to serve the site, so that no-one in the UK will be able to view it
+from the non-compliant website.
+If the ancillary service providers also refuse to co-operate, the BBFC's final recourse is to notify Internet Service Providers and get them to refuse to serve the site, so that no-one in the UK will be able to

 It has been said that another regulator will also be chosen, separate from the BBFC, with power to impose financial penalties to non-compliant websites in the UK.
 Fines are supposed to be the next step up from notifying ancillary service